samstarling/blog.lawrencejones.dev/_posts/2021-08-01-moving-on-from-gocardless.md

 had to intuitively support our existing product use cases, while catering for a load of future ambitions we know we’ll want to explore.

-In many ways, designing evolving into Billing Requests was similar to how Stripe describe their [payment API evolution](https://stripe.com/blog/payment-api-design), and was no mean feat.
+In many ways, arriving at the design for Billing Requests was a similar process to how Stripe describe their [payment API evolution](https://stripe.com/blog/payment-api-design), and was no mean feat.

 Releasing such impactful products at pace is a testament to the GoCardless